xapple/libcbm_runner/roadmap.md

     transitions.csv
     growth_curves.csv

-- Check between libcbm-runner and cbmcfs3_data scenraio of the static demand the consistency of pools for merchantable, Living Biomass, Soil Organic Carbon
+- Check between libcbm_runner and cbmcfs3_data scenario of the static demand the consistency of pools for merchantable, Living Biomass, Soil Organic Carbon

 - notebooks available